stefan-isele/stefan-isele.github.io/docs/technical/3rd-party/concepts/unicode-UTF-8-UTF-16.md

-Unicode is a standard that basically defines two things :
+Unicode is a standard, that basically defines two things :

-1. a table that maps each character of each language to a hexadecimal number these hex numbers are called 'codepoints' a codepoint is written as "U+", followed by its hex value examples :
+1. A table, that maps each character of each language to a hexadecimal number.
+These hex numbers are called 'codepoints'.
+A codepoint is written as "U+", followed by its hex value.
+#### Examples ####
 * U+0041 is used for the letter 'A'
 * U+005A is used for the letter 'Z'

-2. ways to organize these codepoints in byte sequences, to store them in memory or files called 'encodings'.
+2. Ways to organize these codepoints in byte sequences, to store them in memory or files called 'encodings'.
 Examples are UTF-8 or UTF-16

 ## Encodings ##